Why form the WMA?

 How does it all work?

-As a Service Provider the WMA provides shared administrative and support services to its constituent Member Boards, which allows those Member Boards to concentrate on delivery within their Drainage Districts, where it matters.
-All back office functions are handled by the WMA at the behest of the Member Boards, and, as a result, each Member Board is able to use more of its resources and energy supporting the public and providing quality front line services.
-For more information about the Consortium please check out our Governance and Organisation webpages.
+As a Service Provider the WMA makes available shared administrative and support services to its constituent Member Boards, which allows those Member Boards to concentrate on delivery within their Drainage Districts.
+All back-office functions are handled by the WMA at the behest of the Member Boards, and, as a result, each Member Board is able to use more of its resources and energy supporting the public and providing quality front line services.